apihub/apihub/docs/api/manage_teams.rst

   Date: Sat, 06 Dec 2014 01:32:14 GMT
   Content-Length: 54

-  {"status_code":401,"message":"Request refused or access is not allowed."}
+  {"error":"unauthorized_access","error_description":"Request refused or access is not allowed."}

 If someone else is using the provided name, an error will be returned: